 Unlike some cities, Canton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Canton are a mix of both white- and blue-collar jobs.
 Overall, Canton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Canton who work in sales jobs (14.63%), office and administrative support (13.67%), and food service (8.36%).

-The rate of college-level education in Canton is quite a bit lower than the national average among all cities of 21.84%: just 12.73% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Canton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.73% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Canton in 2022 was $25,556, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,224 for a family of four.
 However, Canton contains both very wealthy and poor people as well.